Get stories and expert advice on all things related to college and parenting.

-Students and parents alike agree that sophomore year means the “excitement and new experiences” of freshman year are a thing of the past, “but you haven’t found your rhythm like you do in junior year” (Ziv, Pomona College).
+Students and parents alike agree that sophomore year means the "excitement and new experiences" of the first year are a thing of the past, "but you haven't found your rhythm as you do in junior year" (Ziv, Pomona College).

 Catherine, a Baylor University student, agreed.
 She also pointed out that even as enthusiasm and motivation falter a bit, academic pressure increases for second-year students.
-“Many of the prerequisites are out of the way and sophomores begin taking upper level classes and classes specific to their majors.
-Accountability is higher,” she said, and there’s none of the “wiggle room” professors sometimes allow freshmen.
-The “slump,” in other words, can equate to a GPA dip as well as a generalized slump in spirits.
+"Many prerequisites are out of the way, and sophomores begin taking upper-level classes and classes specific to their majors.
+Accountability is higher," she said, and there's none of the "wiggle room" professors sometimes allow first-year students.
+The "slump," in other words, can equate to a GPA dip as well as a generalized slump in spirits.

-Some second-year students are still searching for a place on campus — a club, team or campus job that might create a feeling of home.
-Students who don’t know what they want to major in may feel anxious and unfocused.
-“My son is slow to understand his big picture and how he can make the best use of his talents,” one parent observed.
+Some second-year students are still searching for a place on campus — a club, team, or campus job that might create a feeling of home.
+Students who don't know what they want to major in may feel anxious and unfocused.
+"My son is slow to understand his big picture and how he can best use his talents," one parent observed.

-Many universities have instituted Second/Sophomore Year Experience (SYE) programs to counter the lack of momentum and connection that can lead to sophomore slump.
+Many universities have instituted Second/Sophomore Year Experience (SYE) programs to counter the lack of momentum and connection that can lead to a sophomore slump.
 At large universities, SYE living-learning communities are designed to keep students living on campus and engaged.
-Ohio State, for example, has documented higher retention and graduation rates among students who live on campus sophomore year as opposed to moving off campus (for retention, 95.7% vs. 88.6% and for graduation, 88.2% vs. 76.5 %).
+Ohio State, for example, has documented higher retention and graduation rates among students who live on campus sophomore year instead of moving off campus (for retention, 95.7% vs. 88.6%, and for graduation, 88.2% vs. 76.5 %).